Bowink History, Family Crest & Coats of Arms

 Early Origins of the Bowink family

 The surname Bowink was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth.
 However, the family are also numerous in Shropshire.

 Early census records for Wales are rare so we should not be surprised to find that one of the first records was found as late as 1487, where Lewis ap-Owen, was listed in County of Cardigan.

 Early History of the Bowink family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Bowink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bowink research.
+Another 64 words (5 lines of text) covering the years 1575, 1590, 1624, 1704, 1761 and 1797 are included under the topic Early Bowink History in all our PDF Extended History products and printed products wherever possible.